Tuition

 The application process for tuition assistance and scholarships begins annually in December of each year when the applications become available.
 The FACTS application is the application for tuition assistance and must be completed for any need-based scholarship opportunity as well.

 If you need assistance completing the FACTS application, we recommend contacting the FACTS helpline.
 FACTS customer service is extremely helpful.
 The Helpline number is (866) 441-4637. - Application Deadlines: Deadlines for the FACTS application vary based on your student's status.
-The FACTS application is due on January 20, 2023 (EXTENDED to January 25, 2023) for all incoming freshmen (Class of 2027).
-If parents have a daughter currently enrolled at Resurrection and will have an incoming freshman, parents MUST following deadlines set for the Class of 2027.
-The FACTS application is due for current families (Class of 2024, Class of 2025, Class of 2026) on March 1, 2023.
+Incoming Freshmen student aid applications are due January 30, 2026.

 FACTS Tuition Payment System

 Resurrection uses the FACTS Payment Plans and Grant & Aid Financial Needs Assessment on the same platform.
 Families are required to use the FACTS tuition management system to pay their annual registration fee and tuition.
-You can access the Resurrection FACTS page using the following link: https://online.factsmgt.com/signin/423XT
+FACTS accounts can be created using this link: https://online.factsmgt.com/signin/423XT

 FACTS Frequently Asked Questions